 2149 Byron Street

 The cost includes tuition, books, handouts, articles, and the assessment tool.
-Register early and take a discount.

 400 workshops facilitated + 95 days of facilitation training + hundreds of hours mentoring = One HECK of a Facilitation GEEK! ;) Warren is from the Okanagan Territory in British Columbia Canada.
 Having mixed roots of Okanagan indigenous, Irish and Ukrainian, Warren brings experience from all sides of his lineage to his work as a facilitator.
 For the past 8 years, Warren has passionately chosen a career of facilitating groups and delivering workshops on the topics of Creative Facilitation, Healthy Masculinity and Compassionate Communication.
 Today, living in Vancouver BC, Warren is passionate about creating a world where everyone can thrive and succeed to their own definition.

 “I believe awareness deepens in human to human interactions, where each person feels heard and understood.
 For these interactions to be effective, we must learn new skills to support them.
 My work has been focused on teaching these tangible skills and helping create environments where we can practice, give feedback and share vulnerability as a means for transformation.”

 As a founding partner of Leadership that Works, an organization that coaches visionaries for social change, Martha has trained thousands of dynamic coaches and facilitators.
 She works with movers, shakers and changemakers to support profound personal and organizational transformation.